 Finally, through new digital design and collaboration tools, manufacturers are now able to digitally simulate the appearance, performance, interoperability, and manufacturability of their products, thereby saving time and money.
 According to Helmuth Ludwig, CEO, Siemens Industry Sector, North America, as quoted in Industry Week, there has been “a paradigm shift in industry: the real manufacturing world is converging with the digital manufacturing world to enable organizations to digitally plan and project the entire lifecycle of products and production facilities.”

 Questions To Be Addressed

-The transformation of manufacturing is raising many questions for their clients, says the Deloitte report
+The transformation of manufacturing is raising many questions for their clients, says the Deloitte report.
+Among them:

 - How can manufacturers use advanced materials to differentiate themselves and improve product performance?